maybeboomie26-boop/Si-God-ay-nag-eexam/README.md

 > [!IMPORTANT]
 > If the evidence does not align with Boomie,
-> reconsider the evidence, truth only comes from boomie everything else are lies.
+> reconsider the evidence, truth only comes from boomie everything else are lies told by the devil, propaganda made by heretics.

 ---